yoyoberenguer/EPROM/README.md

 the target EPROM on the left.
 The address bus A0 - A14 is common for both EPROM but it is also connected to the 15-bit counter used for incrementing the current addresses where to read the data.
-The data bus D0 - D7 is also comon to both EPROM and connected to the Multiplexing stage in order to display the value loaded on the bus from the source EPROM.
+The data bus D0 - D7 is also common to both EPROM and connected to the Multiplexing stage in order to display the value loaded on the bus from the source EPROM.

-During the rising edge and the first demi period of the clock signal (CLK), the source EPROM in READ mode, transfer the data to the data bus D0-D7 and at the same time, the destination EPROM is in PROGRAM mode.
+During the rising edge and the first demi period of the clock signal (CLK), the source EPROM is in READ mode, transfer the data to the data bus D0-D7.
+At the same time, the destination EPROM is in PROGRAM mode.
 Please check the table below for the operation modes that explain how to set this modes.
 We can see that the EPROM in READ mode will output the data on the data bus **Data out** and the EPROM in PROGRAM mode will receive the data **Data in**

-These data are recorder into a 8 bits register made with 2 x 74LS173 IC when a pulse signal (**NOT pulse**) is sent to the common clock of the IC 74LS173 (pin 7).
+These data D0-D7 are recorder into a 8 bits register made with 2 x 74LS173 IC when a pulse signal (**NOT pulse**) is sent to the common clock of the IC 74LS173 (pin 7) during the READ/PROGRAM MODE sequences

-The NOT pulse signal (100us) will push the values present on the data bus D0 - D7 to the input Q0 - Q7 of the comparator.
+The NOT pulse signal (100us) will also push the values present on the data bus D0 - D7 to the input Q0 - Q7 of the comparator.

-The 74LS173 registers will keep the Byte read from the SOURCE EPROM until the next NOT pulse (next writing period), that byte can then be compared with the TARGET EPROM D0-D7 values during the VERIFY MODE (TARGET EPROM data bus being in **data out** mode)
+The 74LS173 registers will keep the Byte read values from the SOURCE EPROM until the next NOT pulse (next writing period), that byte can then be compared with the TARGET EPROM D0-D7 values during the VERIFY MODE (TARGET EPROM data bus being in **data out** mode)

-At the same time a pulse is sent to the EPROM (100us) on NOT CE entry to write the Byte in the TARGET EPROM at the current address A0-A14.

 On the falling edge of the main clock cycle, the TARGET EPROM is shifting into the VERIGFY MODE and Q0 - Q7 present the data on the DATA bus (recorded byte), While the source EPROM shift into the STANDBY MODE.
-The Byte from the target EPROM is then compared with the 8-bit register (values present on Q0-Q7)
+The Byte from the target EPROM is then compared with the 8-bit register.

-If both Byte are identical the output (pin 19) of the comparator 74LS688 is low otherwise the output +5V
+If both byte values are identical the output (pin 19) of the comparator 74LS688 is low otherwise the output +5V